HMuraja/p5-book-review/README.md

 </details>

 ### Frontend User Stories
-Following **11** user stories were implemented during the development of the fronend interface.
-Please see the [project issues](https://github.com/HMuraja/p5-book-review/issues) for the relevant userstories with the **frontend tag**.
+Following **11** user stories were implemented during the development of the front end interface.
+Please see the [project issues](https://github.com/HMuraja/p5-book-review/issues) for the relevant user stories with the **frontend tag**.

 <details>
 <summary>Frontend User Stories Table</summary>